TUSHA211/Linux/Linux.md

 ### 8.Create multiple folder(a-z) with a single command

- **mkdir-**To create multiple folders (a-z) using a single command, you can use a loop in a shell or command prompt.
+ **mkdir:** To create multiple folders (a-z) using a single command, you can use a loop in a shell or command prompt.

  **Syntax: mkdir {a..z}**